-At Georgetown, we believe that you're more than a mind.
-You're an individual with unique talents, dreams, and passions.
+At Georgetown, we believe that you’re more than a mind.
+You’re an individual with unique talents, dreams, and passions.
 Our long-held Jesuit tradition of cura personalis means "care for the whole person," and our goal in creating these new online courses is to provide a holistic experience for you.
 As an individual with unique talents, dreams and passions, you deserve the opportunity to develop and refine what makes you you.
 If you are intrigued by a certain subject and would like to explore it in-depth before college, here is your chance.
 Georgetown University now offers pre-college online courses for high school students ages 13 and older.
-Each features dynamic video lessons by renowned Georgetown faculty and live sessions with university mentors.
+Each features dynamic video lessons by renowned Georgetown faculty and access to mentors.
 The program is available year-round, and the online format enables you to study anywhere, anytime, at your own pace.

 For students ages 13 and up

-Law: How to Think Like an Attorney
+How To Think Like an Attorney

-Medical Research: Clinical Trials Resulting in Medical Discoveries
+Clinical Trials Resulting in Medical Discoveries

 Whether it’s a vaccine, a breakthrough drug, or a revolutionary treatment, they all came from one thing: medical research.
 This course will help you understand the process researchers use to set up clinical trials and evaluate evidence.
 You’ll even design your own study using professional methods.
 If you’re thinking about a future in medicine, STEM, or pharmaceuticals, this course is for you.